raman2798/zoo-ticketing-portal/README.md

 ### Starting the Server

-To start the server on localhost, run:
+To start the server, run:

 ```bash
 npm run dev